8 Basement Mold Types to Eradicate on Sight

 8 Basement Mold Types

 Let’s cover the eight types of molds to watch out for in your basement.
-Even if you have nice, finished types of basements or unfinished, dark ones, you can still fall prey to these.
+Even if you have nice, finished types of basements or unfinished, dark basements, you can still fall prey to these.
 If you notice any growing down there, remove them immediately to eliminate the health risk they present to you and your family.

 Black Mold (Stachybotrys)